clemensGooooo/clemensGooooo.github.io/_posts/2025-10-06-exitnction.md

     PIE:        PIE enabled
 ```

-The application provides three main functions: reading emails, writing emails, and retrieving server information.
-Finally it contains a help function and a exit function to exit.
+At this stage it is useful to check the binaries features, the application provides three main functions: reading emails, writing emails, and retrieving server information.
+Lastly, it contains a help function and a exit function.

 ```
 > server